They came to Texas for the big houses and barbecue. They also got new laws on abortion, guns and voting.

 In Maryland, “Your vote is kind of like a drop in the bucket,” says Longley.
 “Out here, you know that your vote really matters.”

 Still, as much as they might lament their timing, the new Texans are mostly glad they made their moves.
-Lexx Miller doesn’t see herself as a lifelong Texas resident, but she doesn’t have any regrets: “As a minority, there are few places where I can feel completely safe in America anyway,” she says.
+Lexx Miller doesn’t see herself as a lifelong Texas resident, but she doesn’t have any regrets: “As a minority, there are few places where I can feel completely safe in America anyway,” says Miller, who is Black.
 “My quality of life here is better.”

 Not for everyone.
-Abbott’s handling of covid gave Harden, the Seattle gun owner, a pause.
+Abbott’s handling of covid gave Harden, the Seattle gun owner, pause.
 But he finally abandoned his plans to move to Texas after the abortion law came out and his wife vetoed the move: “That was the nail in the coffin.”

 Now, he says, “We’re toying with possibly Tennessee.”

-Note: (Correction: An earlier version of this story did not include the full name of Hewlett Packard Enterprise.
-This story has been corrected.)